isabella232/dtm.en/help/using/tools-reference/media-optimizer.md

 **Media Optimizer page code already present **

-Prevents dynamic tag management from installing advertising management code if the code exists on your site.
-This method lets you use dynamic tag management to add to your existing advertising management implementation, rather than starting a new implementation.
+Prevents Dynamic Tag Management from installing advertising management code if the code exists on your site.
+This method lets you use Dynamic Tag Management to add to your existing advertising management implementation, rather than starting a new implementation.

 **Conversion Property Name / Value**